NearKXH/NKRouter/README.md

 ### Algorithm Detail:
 NKRouter matches the most exact URL route.
 - Router matches the same directory firstly, then go to match the next directory if matched.
-- Otherwise router matches the optional parameter secoedly, then go to match the next directory if matched.
+- Otherwise router matches the optional directory secoedly, then go to match the next directory if matched.
-- Router go back to previous directory if neither directorys do not exist.
+- Router go back to previous directory if neither directorys do nor exist.
 - Finally, the routing session, which matched the whole path, will be executed.

 For example, the URL route request `app/home/view` would be triggered for the following registered URL orderly: